 If you are convinced it’s too late for you, it doesn’t matter how old you are.
 Whether you’re 30 or 60, you’re correct.– Start Late, Finish Rich

-- You’re in late 30s, 40s, or 50s, and havent come around saving, investing as much as you want or at all.
+- You’re in your late 30s, 40s, or 50s and haven’t come around to saving or investing as much as you want.

-- You are too busy looking rich, that you haven’t worked yet at getting rich.
+- You are so busy looking rich that you haven’t worked yet at getting rich.

-- What you read, heard, or learnt is paralysing you rather than empowering you to save, invest.
+- What you read, hear, or learn paralyzes you rather than empowers you to save or invest.

-- You think you’ll be healthy long enough to start saving, investing and get financially free or well off.
+- You think you’ll be healthy long enough to start saving, investing, and getting financially free or well off.

-- You’re spending more than you earn, carry lots of debt (Especially consumer debt, like credit cards).
+- You’re spending more than you earn and carry lots of debt (Especially consumer debt, like credit cards).

-- Lastly, you blame outside circumstances like, government, economy, boss, job, rather than taking responsibility for your financial well-being.
+- Lastly, you blame outside circumstances like government, economy, boss, or job rather than taking responsibility for your financial well-being.

-I am fully convinced that Start Late, Finish rich book will empower you with step-by-step guidance, resources to get you started on your way to better financial life.
+I am convinced that the Start Late, Finish Rich book will empower you with step-by-step guidance resources to get you started on your way to a better financial life.

 Here’s what the book claims –

 “What if I told you it’s not too late for you to finish rich?
-That even if you’re in your thirties, forties, fifties—even your sixties and beyond— you’ve still got an opportunity to put your life on the right track financially and stop worrying about the future.”
+Even if you’re in your thirties, forties, fifties—even your sixties and beyond— you’ve still got an opportunity to put your life on the right track financially and stop worrying about the future.”

 As you read the book, you’ll be convinced that the book serves what it claims.